Where Do You Get Your Strength? – A Study of Samson – Judges 13-16

 Email – fromthebackporchintexas@gmail.com

-This Bible study was presented to the Agape Life Bible Study Class of the First Baptist Church in Brenham, Texas, on Sunday, October 09, 2022.
-It is part of a series of Bible study sessions from The Gospel Project – a Bible study curriculum developed by Lifeway Christian Resources.
-Handouts with slide content can be requested at: fromthebackporchintexas@gmail.com
+This Bible study was presented to the Agape Life Bible Study Class of the First Baptist Church in Brenham, Texas, on Sunday, July 6, 2025.
+It is part of a series in a Bible study curriculum called Connect 360, published by the GC2 Press of the Baptist General Convention of Texas.
+The overall title of the current set of lessons is Heaven & Angels: Our Eternal Home and Its Heavenly Hosts.
+You can find print and digital versions of this series online at https://gc2press.org/heaven-angels-study-guide/ .
+Handouts with class presentation content can be requested at: fromthebackporchintexas@gmail.com .
+Handouts are also available at: fromthebackporch.org .

 Website – FromTheBackPorch.org